-Are you in charge of your Home Plumbing?
-The internet seems to know it all?
-Well, while it could be helpful, the internet has also helped in propagating some old plumbing myths.
+Are you in charge of your Home’s Plumbing?
+The Internet seems to know it all and is the perfect teacher and guide, isn’t it?
+Well, while it could be helpful, the Internet has also played an important role in propagating some old plumbing myths.

 Running lemon peels through your garbage disposal will only make your drain smell temporarily better and not do anything to clean it.
 Be sure to use a cleaning solution that includes warm water and a mild soap if you need to disinfect your garbage disposal.